 All users (humans, devices and software processes) need to be identified and authenticated before allowing them to access certain systems for operating devices or acquiring data.

-The Identification and Authentication function defined in oneM2M TS-0003 [b-Y.oneM2M TS-0003] is in charge of identification and mutual authentication of CSEs and AEs.
-If all the actors in the industrial domain are oneM2M compliant nodes, defined mechanisms in oneM2M TS-0003 [b-Y.oneM2M TS-0003] are possibly used to identify and authenticate any access request.
+The Identification and Authentication function defined in oneM2M TS-0003 [b-oneM2M TS-0003] is in charge of identification and mutual authentication of CSEs and AEs.
+If all the actors in the industrial domain are oneM2M compliant nodes, defined mechanisms in oneM2M TS-0003 [b-oneM2M TS-0003] are possibly used to identify and authenticate any access request.
 Methods include using passwords, tokens or location (physical or logical), and are not limited to other feasible methods.